idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 All of Amazon's [leadership principles](https://www.amazon.jobs/principles) (LPs) are superb, and while they apply to everyone, they probably have a twist for managers (which I'm still figuring out).

-If you're not from Amazon the LPs can be overwhelming, and are worthy of a seperate post.
+If you're not from Amazon the LPs can be overwhelming, and are worthy of a separate post.
 To help remember the principles, I think of 3 buckets: 1) Grow yourself and your team 2) Get it Done 3) Be the owner.

-_You'll also notice the principles are deliberatly not ranked, and have tension between them (e.g. Insist on High Standards vs Bias For Action) as they're all important and require high judgement to balance between.
-Alright there is definetly a post coming on this topic_
+_You'll also notice the principles are deliberately not ranked, and have tension between them (e.g. Insist on High Standards vs Bias For Action) as they're all important and require high judgement to balance between.
+Alright there is definitely a post coming on this topic_

 **Grow yourself and the team:**